Dre Campbell Farm

 The next step is to add nutrients to improve and maintain the quality of the soil.

-3. Add Natural Fertilizers to the Soil
+3. Fertilize the Soil

 Add compost or buy organic fertilizers at your nearest garden store.